guyShilo/AccessService/README.md

 POST /
 ```

-1. generate a new signed JWT token for the user with the pre-defined set of permissions
-2. Update the "last usage" date of that token
+  - Given an authenticated user request (which contains the userId) and a list of required permissions, generate a new api key for the user.

 ```bash
 POST /authenticate